-Tricia Fulks Kelley is a freelance digital journalist based in the Lexington, Ky., area.
+Tricia Fulks Kelley is a freelance digital journalist and educator based in the Lexington, Ky., area.

 Kelley served as associate producer for The Peabody award-winning, Emmy-nominated interactive documentary, “Hollow.”
 She previously held positions at PBS Frontline, The Journal (Martinsburg, W.Va.) and The Shepherdstown (W.Va.)
-Chronicle, and she has written for the publication formerly known as The Charleston (W.Va.)
-Daily Mail, WV Living Magazine and various online and print publications.
+Chronicle.
+Her work has appeared in The Charleston Gazette-Mail, WV Living Magazine and various online and print publications.

 An award-winning journalist and newspaper editor with honors from the West Virginia Press Association and the Society of Professional Journalists, Kelley holds a master’s degree in interactive journalism from The American University and a bachelor’s degree in news-editorial from West Virginia University.

-Kelley resides in Richmond, Ky., with her husband where she continues to pursue personal and professional storytelling projects.
+Kelley resides in Richmond, Ky., with her husband and son, Max, where she continues to pursue personal and professional storytelling projects.